 Another easy way to cut back on wasted water is to fix leaking faucets as soon as you notice them.
 Did you know that a tap that drips six drops a minute will lose approximately 1200 litres of water a year?
 That’s equivalent to seven bathtubs worth!
 Each drop adds up whether you notice it or not.
 If your sink is leaking, find a plumber on HomeStars to fix it asap.

 It’s easy to see that a lot of the water being wasted is through mindless tasks like brushing your teeth, showering, and a leaky faucet.
-Think how much water could be saved if you committed to simple tasks like turning your tap off, cutting down your shower time and fixing leaks.
+Think how much water could be saved if you committed to simple tasks like turning your tap off, cutting down your shower time and fixing leaks when you notice them.

 2. Rethink Your Reno